kwirk/eventgallery/admin/doc/readme.md

 	- New Features
 		- ajax list: thumb size is configurable
 		- configuration to show/hide exif information in descriptions
+		- you can target (and therefore hide) each button of the navigation bar on the single image page using CSS

 	- Bug fixes
+		- tag support: menu item for the event list can define a comma or space separated list of tags

 ## 2.6.1